Kathleen Grigg Founder of Chiari Connection International Support/Information Group

 to help at this point.

-Our moderators are: Kathleen, Billy "Joey", who is also our Webmaster, and Denise.
+Our Owners are: Billy "Joey", who is also our Webmaster, Sandy, and Bea.

 The Parent's Group moderators are the same as our main support group.